Ylianst/ESP-IQ2020/documentation/protocol.md

 DD = Error code
 ```

-If anyone has more data on the Freshwater module and it's communication with the IQ2020 controller, please let me know.
+I don't personally use the Freshwater module, but if someone uses it and can capture it's usage over time and figure out the protocol, please let me know.

 # Freshwater IQ